 Watch: Buying an HDB BTO in Singapore — from Flat Application to Key Collection

 In order to buy an HDB BTO flat, you’ve got to first be eligible.
 To buy a BTO flat, you must:

 - Be at least one citizen, applying with at least one other citizen or PR as a family nucleus, meaning spouse and kids (if any), parents and siblings (if any), or children under your legal custody (only for widowed/divorced applicants)

-- Be applying with your fiancé(e), and be prepared to register your marriage before taking possession of your flat if applying for additional or special CPF housing grants, or within 3 months of taking possession of flat.
+- Be applying with your fiancé(e), and be prepared to register your marriage before taking possession of your flat if applying for additional or Enhanced CPF Housing Grant or within 3 months of taking possession of flat

 - Be a single citizen aged 35 and older (only eligible for 2-room flats in non-mature estates)